hoyipyik/hoyipyik/README.md

 - 👋 Hi, I’m @hoyipyik
-- 👀 I’m interested in Frontend and Backend
+- 👀 I’m interested in React, Golang, Java and Kotlin
-- 🌱 I’m currently learning Java SpringBoot and Mybatis
+- 🌱 I’m currently learning Java SpringBoot and Kafka
-- 💞️ I’m looking to collaborate on Frontend
+- 💞️ I’m looking to collaborate on Full Stack Developing.
-- 📫 How to reach me hoyipyik@protonmail.com
+- 📫 How to reach me real.yeyi.he@gmail.com

 <!---
 hoyipyik/hoyipyik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.